mlehotay/ier/IER/IER-math.md

 where:

 * (\mathcal{S}) is a high-dimensional space of physically instantiated informational variables
-* coordinates may correspond to neural, biochemical, computational, or control-theoretic descriptions
+* coordinates may correspond to neural, biochemical, mechanical, or control-theoretic descriptions
 * different parameterizations describe the **same physical system**, not different entities

-This construction is descriptive only.
+This construction is **descriptive only**.

-No ontological commitment to “information” as a primitive substance is implied.
+IER makes **no ontological commitment** to information as a substance or primitive.

 ---

-## **3. Orders of Dynamics as Organizational Descriptors**
+## **3. Orders of Description**

-IER distinguishes **organizational regimes**, not computational layers.
-Derivative order is used **heuristically** to track where constraint becomes system-defining.
+IER distinguishes **orders of description** to track where constraint becomes system-defining.
+These are **organizational descriptors**, not computational layers.

 ---